Tinus Linee

-Marthinus "Tinus" Linee (23 August 1969 – 3 November 2014) was a South African rugby player.
+Marthinus "Tinus" Linee (23 August 1969 – 3 November 2014) was a South African rugby union player.
 Linee played predominantly at centre.
 He played all his provincial rugby for Western Province.
 He represented Western Province and the Stormers in Super Rugby.
 He played nine tour games for the Springboks between 1993 and 1994, but never played in a test for South Africa.

 Youth

 Linee attended Nederburg Primary School along with his future wife, Diana.
 Both former Springbok player Chester Williams and former Springbok coach Peter de Villiers attended Nederburg Primary.

 Playing career

 Provincial

 Linee made his debut for Western Province in 1992 and played 112 games for the province until his retirement in 2001.
 Renowned as a hard-hitting centre, he was a regular starter in the midfield for Western Province.
 In 2001, future Springbok captain Jean de Villiers made his Western Province debut alongside Tinus Linee.

 On 14 October 1995 Linee played in his first Currie Cup final, against the at Kings Park Stadium in Durban.
 Linee played alongside Springbok and Western Province legends such as Pieter Rossouw, Chester Williams, Justin Swart, Joel Stransky and Tiaan Strauss as well as French legend Laurent Cabannes.
 The Sharks won the game 25–17.
 Linee was also part of the Western Province squad when they won Currie Cup titles in 1997, 2000 and 2001.